JianyuanXiao/PSCMC/README.md

 ```

 Note that the STDLIB variable is required by the scheme interpreter, it is the same as
 the one used in the SymPIC project.
+Now the compiler scripts scmc_compile_passes and
-Now you may try examples located in the example
+scmc_parallel_compile_passes are ready, and you may try examples located in the example
 directory